IT/Admin for Data Science

 Unless you’re doing something very silly, your personal devices aren’t accessible to anyone who isn’t physically touching the device.
 In contrast, most servers are only useful because they’re addressable on a computer network, perhaps even the open internet.

 But you’re not done once you’ve configured basic connectivity for your server.
-You will want to take two more steps make it safe and easy to access.
-The first is to host your server at a human-friendly URL, which you’ll learn how to configure in Chapter 13.
+You will want to take two more steps to make it safe and easy to access.
+The first is to host your server at a human-friendly URL, which you’ll learn to configure in Chapter 13.
 The second is to add SSL/TLS to your server to secure the traffic going to and from your server.
 You’ll learn how to do that in Chapter 14.

-Labs in this Section
+Labs in this Part

 You’ll start by standing up a server from a cloud provider, configuring your local command line, and connecting to the server via SSH.
 Once you’ve done that, you’ll learn how to create users on the server and access the server as a particular user.